yugr/primogen/README.md

 or _bench_ (computes all 16-bit primes and lits green LED when done).

-Above instructions will use standard Lattice synthsizer with default settings (you may need to customize ICE\_ROOT and LM\_LICENSE\_FILE variables for your environment).
+Above instructions will use Synplify (you may need to customize ICE\_ROOT variable for your environment).

-To use Synplify synthesizer, set LSE\_OR\_SYNP to 0.
+To use Lattice synthesizer, set USE\_LSE\_SYNTH to 1.
 To use Yosys toolchain, append `-f Makefile.yosys` to make invocation.